 Cooking Matters is a nutrition education class that MSU Extension collaborates with Gleaners.
 The focus of this course is to help adult program participants prepare healthy food.
 A nutritionist and chef co-facilitate this course.
 This course lasts four to six weeks and is two hours in length per week.
 Community partners who would like this class taught at their facility must cover the cost of all participant (take home) groceries.
 MSU Extension will provide the demonstration for the food that will be used during the class instruction.

-For further information about any of our programs, please contact MSU Extension-Oakland County, 248-858-0897.
+For further information about any of our programs, please contact MSU Extension-Oakland County

 Back to Programs and Services